Vixen (web series): Development

 In January 2015, The CW announced that a six-episode animated web-series centered on Vixen from Marc Guggenheim would be debuting on CW Seed in late 2015, and would be set in the Arrowverse with Arrow and The Flash.
 In total, the six episodes encompass one 30-minute story.
 The series, described as an "origin story", is set in Detroit, Michigan and "prominently" features characters from Arrow and The Flash.
 Keto Shimizu and Brian Ford Sullivan, writers on Arrow, also serve as writers for Vixen.
 On adding Vixen to the established universe, Guggenheim said, "Vixen's such a great character.
 First of all, she represents magic, which is an area that we haven't explored on either of the two shows just yet.
 One thing we're always saying is, 'Flash is very different from Arrow, Arrow is very different from Flash.'
 If Arrow is crime and The Flash is science, Vixen has a big magic component."
 Guggenheim also talked about why the series originated as animation, saying, "One of the things we can do in animation is really push the envelope in a way that we can't on either of the two shows.
 So there's a much larger production value.
 We're taking advantage of the animated form."

-At the 2015 San Diego Comic-Con International, it was revealed that the series would debut on August 25, 2015, with new episodes debuting weekly.
+At the 2015 San Diego Comic-Con, it was revealed that the series would debut on August 25, 2015, with new episodes debuting weekly.
 In July 2015, Guggenheim revealed the series takes place around episode S03E15 and S03E16 of Arrow, saying, "We were shooting [episode] S03E14 [of Arrow] when we wrote Vixen so we sort of tied it to the continuity not of when it ultimately came out because that would require us projecting very, very far into the future, but we just committed to our timeline of around when we were writing it.
 We knew, of course, at that point that Oliver would be going off to the League of Assassins and changing his costume as a result, so this takes place just right before that."
 Blake Neely, composer of Arrow and The Flash, composed the music for Vixen along with Nathaniel Blume.
 In January 2016, CW President Mark Pedowitz announced that The CW had renewed Vixen for a second season of six episodes, again totaling about a half-hour of content.
 Pedowitz also stated he regretted not airing the entire series as a half-hour special on The CW, something he hoped to do with season two.
 In January 2017, in terms of renewing Vixen for a third season, Pedowitz said, "We haven't had that discussion, but based on the success of [the second] season I have no reason why not to."
 The entire series made its broadcast debut on The CW on August 30, 2017.